Buttercream vs Royal Icing for Cookies: After 200 Decorated Cookies, Here’s My Answer

 My Baking Essentials for Cookie Decorating

 Whether you go the buttercream route or dive headfirst into royal icing territory, the ingredients and tools you use make a real difference.
+No matter which cookie icing you land on, starting with quality ingredients is half the battle.
 Here’s what I keep stocked in my kitchen: